tguerin/jolt_physics_ffi/IMPLEMENTATION_PLAN.md

 ### 2. Create GitHub Actions Workflow (`.github/workflows/build_jolt.yml`)

-Create a GitHub Actions workflow that automatically builds JoltPhysics for all platforms using matrix compilation.
+Create a GitHub Actions workflow that builds JoltPhysics for all platforms using matrix compilation.
 This workflow will:

+1. Accept JoltPhysics version/tag as input (manual trigger)
-1. Download the latest JoltPhysics source
+2. Download the specified JoltPhysics version
-2. Build for each platform/architecture in parallel
+3. Build for each platform/architecture in parallel
+4. Organize assets by JoltPhysics version in release paths
-3. Upload artifacts to GitHub Releases **in the same repository** (not a separate repo)
+5. Upload artifacts to GitHub Releases **in the same repository** (not a separate repo)

+**Key Features:**
+- **Version-based**: Each JoltPhysics version gets its own release (e.g., `jolt-v5.5.0`)
+- **Manual trigger**: Choose which JoltPhysics version to build
+- **Versioned paths**: Assets organized by version for multiple FFI plugin versions

 **Workflow Structure:**